Chiv2-Community/C2ServerBrowserBackend/README.md

 Currently things are not set up in the best way.

 `client` is a VisualStudio 2022 (Community Edition) project and should open pretty seamlessly with that.
-The build is a little messy.
-Somebody please help
-`server` is a python poetry project

 ### Current Status